amartincolby/Rust-Quick-Guide/README.md

 machine as was necessary to fulfill the goal of code portability.

 Unfortunately, unlike symbols, which are pure and Platonic, the machine state is unpredictable and messy.
-One command can easily be incompatible with another.
+One command can easily be incompatible with another, like having your car in reverse and drive simultaneously.

 I see the juxtaposition of C and Rust to be a microcosm, a synecdoche of sorts, for the whole of computer history.
 The famous book _Hackers: Heroes of The